kingluddite/web-dev-notes/js/express/03-templates.md

 * This is important because we are starting the server from a different directory
 * We start the server from the root of our project
 * In many cases node directories are going to be relative to the node process, not the file you are working in.
-    - If we used this path `./templates`, express would only find the directory for the templates if the node process was started in the same directory as the `app.js` file but in our app we start our node process one directory up, with the nodemon command with a path to the `app.js` (`nodemon src/app.js`)
+    - If we used this path `./views`, express would only find the directory for the templates if the node process was started in the same directory as the `app.js` file but in our app we start our node process one directory up, with the nodemon command with a path to the `app.js` (`nodemon src/app.js`)

 Because we start the process from potentially a different directory, we need to make sure that the templates path, is relative to the file and not to the node process by using `__dirname` parameter
 * Now express can look for templates in the template folder

-# Add index.jade to our route
+# Add index.pug to our route

 ```js
 app.get( '/', function( req, res ) {